khulnasoft-lab/design.khulnasoft.com/contents/components/markdown.md

   - /product-foundations/typography
 ---

 Markdown text formatting used within the product.
+The size of the text will adjust based on the parent text size.

 ## Inline code